 Guests for a Destination Wedding

 All the decisions related to guests are the most uncomfortable parts of wedding planning.
 Ironically, guests are also the biggest variable in saving money for a destination wedding.
 You don’t have to jump straight to an elopement if you’re not having luck in the guest department.
-If I’d had it my way, I would’ve invited every relative and every friend in my contact but when on a budget, compromises have to be made.
+If I’d had it my way, I would’ve invited every relative and every friend in my contact list but when on a budget, compromises have to be made.
 Here are two big ways to save for a destination wedding when it comes to planing around your guests.

 Number of Guests

 Unlike a traditional wedding, not every guest you invite will be able to contribute a gift to offset the cost.
 This is why it’s important to think about the convenience of the location for your guests.
-If you’re in San Francisco, feel free to invite plenty of people to your Hawaii destination wedding.
-Flights from the Bay Area to Hawaii aren’t more expensive than a typical cross-country flight.
+If you’re in San Francisco or LA, feel free to invite plenty of people to your Hawaii destination wedding.
+Flights from California to Hawaii aren’t more expensive than a typical cross-country flight.
 On the other hand, if your family and friends are in Boston, it’s going to be a lot more of an obstacle for them to attend.
 For an international destination wedding, there are even more hurdles for guests.
 A visa, expensive flights, and a language barrier will reduce the number of people selecting ‘yes’ on their RSVP.
 This is why a couple looking to save might consider swapping out a Bali wedding for a more convenient replacement like Tulum.

 Choosing a Destination Wedding Photographer

-As a destination wedding photographer, I obviously consider this the most important aspect of a destination wedding.
+As a destination wedding photographer, I consider this the most important aspect of a destination wedding.
 Couples usually choose a destination based on how it looks and how it’s going to end up in photos.
 By skimping on a photographer, you could negate the whole purpose of choosing a beautiful place to get married.
 You don’t need to spend a small fortune to hire a photographer who’s going to successfully capture your big day.
 Here’s are some factors to consider in hiring the photographer who’s best for you and your budget.

 How Much Should I Pay a Destination Wedding Photographer